 So you are starting to think about your next step after Secondary School.
 Choosing where to go can sometimes be confusing but don't let it be daunting for you.
 By choosing Carmel VI Form, you will be making a decision that will help ensure your safe passage to the wider world of higher education or successful employment.
 At Carmel VI Form we work hard to promote a balance between the structure you have been used to in secondary school and greater independence.
 There are many differences between life in VI Form and life in secondary school.
-A Level work is challenging and time-consuming but here at Carmel we will support you and provide outstanding academic and pastoral care throughout your time as a VI Form student and also equip you with the practical and emotional tools you need to help you cope with the increased pressure of being a VI Form student.
-VI Form is an exciting time in your life and by choosing the subjects you love, studying is made much more enjoyable.
+A Level work is challenging and time-consuming, but here at Carmel we will support you and provide outstanding academic and pastoral care.
+Throughout your time as a VI Form student we will equip you with the practical and emotional tools you need, to help you cope with the increased pressure of student life.
+VI Form is an exciting time and by choosing the subjects you love, studying is made much more enjoyable.